 Join Us to See Forte eReg In Action

-If you’d like to see how the Master Delegation of Authority can be maintained within an eRegulatory Management System, register for our Forte eReg open demo on Tuesday, March 6 at 1:00pm Central.
-In addition to introducing our new Master Delegation of Authority functionality, we’ll provide a full product demo.
+If you’d like to see how the Master Delegation of Authority can be maintained within an eRegulatory Management System, register for an Forte eReg open demo.
+In addition to higlighting our new Master Delegation of Authority functionality, we’ll provide a full product demo.
 Learn how Forte eReg was built through a collaborative process with our customers, and see how it can provide integrated protocol, staff and institution documentation to streamline your regulatory processes and enhance 21 CFR Part 11 compliance at your institution.